EPCCed/epcc-reframe/README.md

 epcc-reframe -r
 ```

-The final command is jsut a wrapper around reframe to call all the tests and use the Archer2 config.
-The `-r` is the run flag in reframe.
+The last command is just a wrapper around ReFrame to call all the tests and use the ARCHER2 configuration.
+The `-r` is the run flag in ReFrame.

 ### Run specific tests

 Alternatively you may only wish to run a subset of tests.

-Again load the modules to enable reframe.
+Again load the modules to enable ReFrame.

 ```
 module load reframe